patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ![Assembly34](Uniform_34.jpeg)

-To save yourself from turning an hour or two of work into 3+ hours of anguish, *only insert a handful of sockets at a time and secure them in place with switches before inserting more*.
-This *does* mean you'll have to carefully insert the sockets with a tweaser to reach between the swich plate, which *is* more difficult than putting them all in by hand first without the switch plate in the way, but *trust me*, it's far better this way.
+To save yourself from turning 1-2 hours of work into 3+ hours of anguish, *only insert a handful of sockets at a time and secure them in place with switches before inserting more*.
+This *does* mean you'll have to carefully insert the sockets with tweasers to reach between the swich plate, which *is* more difficult than putting them all in by hand first without the switch plate in the way, but *trust me*, it's far better this way.

 You'll inevitably pop a switch into the plate with a *little* too much force, and there's nothing more frustrating than watching all the sockets you carefully inserted into the switch sockets over the last hour pop out all at once.
 They're very light and tend to jump out of their sockets at even the slightest "pop".

-I can't tell you how many times I got greedy and had to re-learn this lesson :P
+I can't tell you how many times I got greedy and had to re-learn this lesson...

 ![Assembly35](Uniform_35.jpeg)